SNAPSHOT-India stocks, bonds, rupee, swap, call at 0813 GMT

 -------------------------------------

-The benchmark five-year swap rate down 1 bp at 8.00 percent, while the one-year rate also drops 1 bp to 8.45 percent.
+The benchmark five-year swap rate rises 2 basis points to 7.09 percent, while the one-year rate up 2 basis points at 7.64 percent.

 CALL MONEY